Andrés Manuel López Obrador: Political positions during campaign

 Corruption, geological, and environmental problems related to the construction of a new airport in Texcoco, State of Mexico, were major issues during López Obrador's 2018 presidential campaign.
 After winning the election but before taking office, he sponsored a citizen referendum on replacing the Texcoco airport with rebuilding the military airport Santa Lucia in Zumpango, State of Mexico.
 The referendum passed with 70% of the 1 million votes cast.
 Canceling the airport cost MXN 75 billion (US$3.98 billion).
-The new airport in Zumpango was named "Felipe Ángeles International Airport," and construction began on 17 October 2019.
+The new airport in Zumpango was named "Felipe Ángeles International Airport", and construction began on 17 October 2019.
 The airport opened in March 2022.

 Anti-corruption

-López Obrador's chief pledge was to eradicate institutional corruption by enacting a series of constitutional laws and policies aimed at making corruption more difficult.
-One example are two laws enacted that make corruption and voter fraud a criminal act without bail, as well as removing corrupt government officials with due process.
+López Obrador's chief pledge was to eradicate institutional corruption by enacting constitutional laws and policies to make corruption more difficult.
+One example is two laws enacted that make corruption and voter fraud a criminal act without bail, as well as removing corrupt government officials with due process.
 López Obrador pledged a combination of zero tolerance and personal honesty to sweep it out "from top to bottom like cleaning the stairs."
-He asked international organizations to come to Mexico to help investigate cases of corruption and human rights abuses and announced a willingness to allow the creation of a body akin to the International Commission against Impunity in Guatemala, to help local prosecutors build graft cases.
+He asked international organizations to come to Mexico to help investigate cases of corruption and human rights abuses.
+He announced a willingness to allow the creation of a body akin to the International Commission against Impunity in Guatemala to help local prosecutors build graft cases.
 He also proposed to amend an article in the constitution to make it possible to try presidents for corruption.